stratosphere/stratosphere.github.io/docs/0.5/general/faq.markdown

 -   The JobManager (the master of the distributed system) starts a web interface to observe program execution.
 In runs on port 8081 by default (configured in `conf/stratosphere-config.yml`).
 -   When you start a program from the command line, it will print the status changes of all operators as the program progresses through the operations.
--   The `swt-visualization` tool reports the states of all subtasks.
-If *profiling* is enabled (see [Configuration Reference](http://stratosphere.eu/docs/0.4/setup/config.html "Configuration Reference")), the load of all machines is displayed as well.
 -   All status changes are also logged to the JobManager's log file.
 </section>

 <section id="usage_crash">
 ### How can I figure out why a program failed?

+-   Thw JobManager web frontend (by default on port 8081) displays the exceptions of failed tasks.
--   If you run the program from the command-line in blocking mode (with *wait* flag `--wait` or `-w`), task exceptions are printed to the standard error stream and shown on the console.
+-   If you run the program from the command-line, task exceptions are printed to the standard error stream and shown on the console.
 -   Both the command line and the web interface allow you to figure out which parallel task first failed and caused the other tasks to cancel the execution.
 -   Failing tasks and the corresponding exceptions are reported in the log files of the master and the worker where the exception occurred (`log/stratosphere-<user>-jobmanager-<host>.log` and `log/stratosphere-<user>-taskmanager-<host>.log`).
 </section>